kamermanpr/Resilience.HIVPain/ActivityAnalysis/README.md

+# Activity analysis
+***

-# Overview
+## Overview
 This repository contains the [data](./activity.analysis/data/), [analysis script](./activity.analysis/activity.analysis.Rmd), and the associated [markdown document](./activity.analysis/activity.analysis.md) and [figure](./activity.analysis/figures/) outputs for an assessment of physical activity in 68 ambulatory HIV-positive patients who wore Actical accelerometers for two weeks.
-Of those 68 participants, 37 had chronic (pain on most days for > 3 months) pain, and 31 did not have chronic pain.
+This group of 68 represents a subset of a larger cohort of 197 individuals taking part in a study on resilience and pain in HIV-positive individuals.
+Of the 68 participants who wore accelerometers, 37 had chronic (pain on most days for > 3 months) pain, and 31 did not have chronic pain.
 The device was worn for 24-hours each day.
 The first seven days were used to acclimate participants to the device, and only data for the second week (days 8 to 14) was analysed.
 One participant *(# 176)*, only had 5 days of recordings in the second week.
-The study took place in between September 2014 and March 2015, at the HIV Clinic, Charlotte Maxeke Johannesburg Academic Hospital, South Africa.
-All participants had given written informed consent (Human Ethics Research Committee, University of the Witwatersrand, South Africa -- clearance no: M140538), and no personal identifying information is provided here.
+The study took place between September 2014 and March 2015, at the HIV Clinic, Charlotte Maxeke Johannesburg Academic Hospital, South Africa.
+All participants gave written informed consent (Human Ethics Research Committee, University of the Witwatersrand, South Africa -- clearance no: M140538), and no personal identifying information is provided here.
 All files related to this analysis are located in: [activity.analysis](./activity.analysis).

 The repository also contains the [data](./activity.plot/data/), [analysis script](./activity.plot/activity.plot.Rmd), and the associated  [markdown document](./activity.plot/activity.plot.md) and [figure](./activity.plot/figures/) outputs for the activity plot included in the manuscript.
 All files related to this plot located in: [activity.plot](./activity.plot).

 Code sheets for the analysed data are provided below.

-# Code sheets
+## Code sheets
-## activity.data.csv
+### Data analysis
+**activity.data.csv**

 _Imported by 'activity.analysis.Rmd'_

 24-hour activity data for the last 7 days of Actical wear was imported into MSExcel and saved a single, "long format" file with columns: